 1. Filing your FAFSA®.

-The Free Application For Federal Student Aid (FAFSA®) is a form that gets you access to federal grants and loans, but it can also be useful in applying to state and private funds for school as well.
-If its length and complexity seems scary, don’t worry — we at Frank are here to help and offer a service where you can get it done in as little as four minutes!
+The Free Application For Federal Student Aid (FAFSA®) is a form that gets you access to federal grants and loans, but it can also be useful in applying for state and private funds for the school as well.
+If its length and complexity seem scary, don’t worry — we at Frank are here to help and offer a service where you can complete your application in only minutes!

 Here are some FAFSA® resources to help you get the most out of federal financial aid